PedGarblue/cafechan/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 A imageboard engine, just that.

 Uses Node and Express for the API, Pug for rendering pages and Vue for the panel.

+This proyect still unstable for now, there are some bugs and shitcode that needs to be fixed.

 ### Installation